 His recordings are available throughout all the major markets in Europe, the USA, Asia, Australia and New Zealand.

-Bruno Monteiro began his violin studies in Portugal in the class of the late Carlos Fontes (former concertmaster of the Oporto Radio Symphony Orchestra) and also received the guidance from Gerardo Ribeiro, with whom he worked privately in the USA, with scholarships from the Gulbenkian and Luso-American Foundations.
+Bruno Monteiro began his violin studies in Portugal in the class of the Carlos Fontes (former concertmaster of the Oporto Radio Symphony Orchestra) and also received the guidance from Gerardo Ribeiro, with whom he worked privately in the USA, with scholarships from the Gulbenkian and Luso-American Foundations.

-He went on to study at the Manhattan School of Music in New York with Patinka Kopec (associate teacher to Pinchas Zukerman), the late Isidore Cohen (former violinist of the Beaux Arts Trio and the Juilliard String Quartet) and members of the American String Quartet as a scholar of the Gulbenkian Foundation and Centro Nacional de Cultura.
+He went on to study at the Manhattan School of Music in New York with Patinka Kopec (associate teacher to Pinchas Zukerman), Isidore Cohen (former violinist of the Beaux Arts Trio and the Juilliard String Quartet) and members of the American String Quartet as a scholar of the Gulbenkian Foundation and Centro Nacional de Cultura.

 He completed his training in Chicago under Shmuel Ashkenasi (former first violinist of the Vermeer Quartet) with scholarships from the Ministério da Cultura and the Fundação para a Ciência e Tecnologia.